Alfreton: Geography

 Alfreton is 2.45 mi from the border with Nottinghamshire and lies near the towns of Kirkby-in-Ashfield 5 mi, Sutton-in-Ashfield 5.09 mi and Mansfield 8.3 mi.
 The towns of Clay Cross 4.95 mi and Ripley 3.38 mi are also nearby.
 Chesterfield is 9.66 mi north of Alfreton.

 Politics

-Alfreton is part of the Amber Valley constituency; the Member of Parliament (MP) is Nigel Mills (Conservative).
+Alfreton is part of the Amber Valley constituency; the Member of Parliament (MP) is Linsey Farnsworth (Labour).
 The local council for Alfreton is Amber Valley Borough Council.

+Alfreton is also represented by Alfreton Town Council.
+The current Mayor is Councillor Hannah Jowett-Frost.

 Education

 The local secondary school is David Nieper Academy.
 Before September 2008 the school was known as Mortimer Wilson School for many decades.
 In September 2017 it became David Nieper Academy, after the clothing line that now owns it.

-Two schools for children aged 4–6 are called Copthorne Infant School and Croft Infant School.
+Schools for children aged 4–6 are Copthorne Infant School and Croft Infant School.
 Leys Junior School, on Flowery Leys Lane, and Woodbridge Junior school, which shares the Alfreton Grange site on Grange Street, provide for children aged 7–11.